adit-bala/agentic-rca/servicegraph-helm/README.md

 This chart deploys:
 - **Grafana Beyla** as a DaemonSet configured for distributed tracing only
 - **OpenTelemetry Collector** as a Deployment to process and export traces from Beyla
+- **ServiceGraph Builder** as a Deployment to receive and process traces via OTLP gRPC

 ## Features

 - ✅ Beyla deployed as DaemonSet for node-level eBPF instrumentation
 - ✅ Beyla configured for distributed tracing only (no metrics)
 - ✅ OpenTelemetry Collector with OTLP gRPC export
+- ✅ ServiceGraph Builder for trace processing and analysis
+- ✅ Automatic integration between OTel Collector and ServiceGraph Builder
 - ✅ Minimal configuration surface in values.yaml
 - ✅ Support for authentication via secrets or headers
 - ✅ Kubernetes service discovery and filtering